 Figure 3 reports the per capita costs for the 2011 study by industry classification.
-While small sample size prevents us from generalizing industry cost differences, financial, technology and service companies tend to have a per capita cost above the mean.
-Retail companies and public sector organizations have a per capita cost significantly below the mean.
+While small sample size prevents us from generalizing industry cost differences, technology, financial and pharmaceutical companies tend to have a per capita cost above the mean and retail companies have a per capita cost significantly below the mean.